nihitmittal/MovieRecommender/README.md

 [Aryaman Jain](https://www.linkedin.com/in/aryaman-jain03/)

 [Ankit Garg](https://www.linkedin.com/in/ankitgarg5/)
+<h2>Contact Us </h2>

+In case of any queries or issues please feel free to reach to us nmittal2@ncsu.edu

 <h2>Bug? 🐛</h2>
 Raise a issue on this repository, we would love to look at it ❤️